xmas-ar/xNMS/docs/source/automation/services.md

 ## Services are Units of Work

-Services provide the smallest unit of automation in eNMS.
+Services provide the smallest unit of automation in xNMS.
 Each service type provides unique functionality that is easily configured to perform complex operations in the network.
 Examples: remote command execution, REST API calls, Ansible playbook execution, and many more.